ronvoluted/darktide-local-server/.github/ISSUE_TEMPLATE/whitelist-request.md

 **What does running this executable do?**

-**What is the mod you will be using this for and how will it inerop with the executable?**
+**What is the mod you will be using this for and how will it interop with the executable?**

 **Please explain why this is safe for modded players to have running on their system**